The Charms And Headaches Of Buying A Historic Home

 You’re Joining A Very Motivated Association Of Stakeholders

 In some historic districts, oversight is minimal.
 However, in many very strict or tourism-heavy districts, the process will be closely reviewed for architectural compatibility and historic sensitivity by experts in the field.
+Restrictions may be even stricter than those of many homeowners associations.

 If you’re a serious prospective historic home buyer, be sure to read all applicable historic preservation regulations before purchasing the historic home.